 Plus, it's easy to use – simply chop up the stalks and add them to your dish.
 If you're looking for a replacement measurement, one cup of chopped rhubarb is equivalent to one tablespoon of ground sumac.

-- If you're new to cooking with rhubarb, there are a few things you should keep in mind.
+- If you're new to cooking with rhubarb, you should keep a few things in mind.

 - It's important to remove the leaves from the stalks before cooking as they can be poisonous.